Nerve agent: During World War II

 and moved, probably to Dzerzhinsk, USSR.

 In 1940 the German Army Weapons Office ordered the mass production of Sarin for wartime use.
 A number of pilot plants were built and a high-production facility was under construction (but was not finished) by the end of World War II.
 Estimates for total Sarin production by Nazi Germany range from 500 kg to 10 tons.

-During that time, German intelligence believed that the Allies also knew of these compounds, assuming that because these compounds were not discussed in the Allies' scientific journals information about them was being suppressed.
+During that time, German intelligence believed that the Allies also knew of these compounds, assuming that information about them was being suppressed because these compounds were not discussed in the Allies' scientific journals.
 Though Sarin, Tabun and Soman were incorporated into artillery shells, the German government ultimately decided not to use nerve agents against Allied targets.
 The Allies did not learn of these agents until shells filled with them were captured towards the end of the war.
 German forces used chemical warfare against partisans during the Battle of the Kerch Peninsula in 1942, but did not use any nerve agent.

 This is detailed in Joseph Borkin's book The Crime and Punishment of IG Farben:

 Speer, who was strongly opposed to the introduction of Tabun, flew Otto Ambros, I.G.'s authority on poison gas as well as synthetic rubber, to the meeting.
 Hitler asked Ambros, "What is the other side doing about poison gas?"
 Ambros explained that the enemy, because of its greater access to ethylene, probably had a greater capacity to produce mustard gas than Germany did.
 Hitler interrupted to explain that he was not referring to traditional poison gases: "I understand that the countries with petroleum are in a position to make more [mustard gas], but Germany has a special gas, Tabun.
 In this we have a monopoly in Germany."
 He specifically wanted to know whether the enemy had access to such a gas and what it was doing in this area.
 To Hitler's disappointment Ambros replied, "I have justified reasons to assume that Tabun, too, is known abroad.
 I know that Tabun was publicized as early as 1902, that Sarin was patented and that these substances appeared in patents. " (...)Ambros was informing Hitler of an extraordinary fact about one of Germany's most secret weapons.
 The essential nature of Tabun and Sarin had already been disclosed in the technical journals as far back as 1902 and I.G. had patented both products in 1937 and 1938.
 Ambros then warned Hitler that if Germany used Tabun, it must face the possibility that the Allies could produce this gas in much larger quantities.
 Upon receiving this discouraging report, Hitler abruptly left the meeting.
 The nerve gases would not be used, for the time being at least, although they would continue to be produced and tested.